 In today’s video, I wanted to go through 4 simple knee pain exercises and stretches.

 CLICK HERE to watch the YouTube video.

 Knee to Chest

-If you have knee pain, you don’t have full range of motion in the knee.
+If you have knee pain, you usually don’t have the full range of motion in the knee.
 It is really important to get that range of motion back in your knee.
-Remember, we are non-weight bearing so you are lying on the back focusing on the range of motion.
+Remember, this exercise is non-weight bearing, so lie on your back and focus on the range of motion.
 There is no load or pressure through the knee.
-You will do one set of 5 repetitions in a smooth controlled movement.
+Do one set of 5 repetitions in a smooth controlled movement.
 Hold the end position for 2 seconds and then relax.